Exploring The Trails at Sparrow Hill, Canberra.

 All of the marked loops run the first couple of kilometres together.
 Just follow your chosen loop sign when it appears, and the red arrows until you see another sign, and so on.

 As we’d never ridden the trails here before we opted for the full loop of 40kms and then decide on the fly whether to cut it short, depending on how we were feeling.
-As it turned out, we were enjoying ourselves so much we just kept on going and completed the 40km loop.
+As it turned out, we were enjoying ourselves so much that we just kept on going and completed the 40km loop.

 Trails to Suit All Levels of Riders

 The majority of the trails have a classic XC feel to them.
-There is a lot of well groomed flowing sections with some fast descents thrown in for good measure.
+There are a lot of well groomed flowing sections with some fast descents thrown in for good measure.
 The climbs are all graded very well.
 I don’t recall a single difficult pinch climb or any sketchy obstacles to manoeuvre, it was all very rideable.

-All in all it was a thoroughly enjoyable day of riding with plenty of loop/distance options.
+All in all, it was a thoroughly enjoyable day of riding with plenty of loop/distance options.
 Depending on how you feel on the day, you can cut it short or go the full hog.
 We can see why these trails have proved so popular with riders, as they appeal to a wide variety of rider abilities.

-With no major obstacles to contend with, there are trails here for the beginner, the pro and the whole family.
+With no major obstacles to contend with, there are trails here for the beginner, the pro, and the whole family.
 Next time you’re down in Canberra, why not pop over and check them out.